emmanuelnwankwo/PropertyPro-lite/README.md

 - User can view all properties adverts.
 - User can view all properties of a specific type - 2 bedroom, 3 bedroom, mini flat etc.
 - User can view a specific property advert.

+### Optional Features
+- User can reset password.
+- Flag/report​ a posted AD as fraudulent.
+- User can add multiple pictures to a posted ad.
+- The application should display a Google Map with Marker showing the red-flag or intervention location.